KevinFlanagan7/PP5-Golf-Shop/README.md

 ### AWS configuration

-Golfshop uses Amazon Web Services (AWS) to store static and media files securely in the cloud, it was setup following steps below:
+Golfshop uses Amazon Web Services (AWS) to store static and media files securely in the cloud, it was setup by following the steps below:

 #### Create and Configure an S3 Bucket